squid-cache/squid-cache.github.io/SquidCodingGuidelines.rst

  . '''Squid-3.2 and above:'''
    * include squid.h as their first include file.
 It is the minimal dependency include containing very little beyond the portability requirements.
-   .
-NOTE: the full squid dependency tree include (globals, protos, types, defines, everything) has been renamed to squid_old.h and may be used as an '''extra''' include file only if necessary (prefer omitting it).

  . '''Squid-3.1 and below (only):'''
    * include either config.h or squid.h as their first include